Marieke Schouwstra, ILLC, University of Amsterdam

 Evolving a communication system in the lab

 I am interested in how the preferences that surface in improvisation change under the influence of cultural evolutionary mechanisms, like communicative interaction and iterated learning.
-See this paper under review and this paper in Cognition (with Dr Yasamin Motamedi).
+See these two papers in Cognition: From improvisation to learning (2022) and Evolving artificial sign languages in the lab (2019).

 Comparing lab studies with data from real languages